aeternity/protocol/AENS.md

  ------------ ----
 ```

-The `transfer` transaction MUST be signed by the owner
+The `transfer` transaction MUST be signed by the owner of the name entry to be
-of the name entry to be transfered.
+transferred.

 ### Revoke